Morant, Grizzlies beat Warriors in OT, advance to face Jazz - WTMJ

 Jordan Poole hit a go-ahead 3-pointer with 1:50 left in OT for Golden State only to see Xavier Tillman answer with a baseline 3 moments later.
 Poole lost the ball out of bounds leading to Morant’s basket with 4 seconds left, then Poole made another improbable 3 with 2 seconds remaining.

+Morant shined on the big stage — now it gets bigger for him, Dillon Brooks and the Grizz.

+“I know it’s a big accomplishment for all of us, but me and Dillon know the job’s not finished,” Morant said.
+“We’re not trying to be done making it to the playoffs.
+We have to lock back in to playing Utah who has the best record in the league.”

-Morant shot 14 for 29 with five 3-pointers as Memphis more than doubled its total from deep this time against Golden State to win on the Warriors’ home floor just five days after losing 113-101 in the regular-season finale.
+Morant also contributed six rebounds, six assists and four steals.
+He shot 14 for 29 with five 3-pointers as Memphis more than doubled its total from deep this time against Golden State to win on the Warriors’ home floor just five days after losing 113-101 in the regular-season finale.

-“A fight.
-We played them earlier in the season, obviously came up short,” Morant said. ” The best team in the league right now.
-We know what to expect.
-We have to lock in and play 48 minutes.”
+“There were some pivotal turnovers that bit us a little bit, but I think the intentions were right and we were trying to make the right play, and sometimes it doesn’t go your way,” Curry said.
+“That is something to nitpick for sure.
+It’s a part of the game you have to have solid possessions and get solid shots.
+I loved our aggressiveness and our intentions. … It didn’t go our way.”

-These teams needed every tick of the clock in the extra period to decide this one following a furious final minute-plus of regulation — and the NBA had to love it.
+These teams needed every tick of the clock in the extra period to decide who moved on and who headed home for the offseason following a furious final minute-plus of regulation — and the NBA had to love it.

 Andrew Wiggins tied it on a layup with 33 seconds left in the fourth quarter on a pretty pass from new star Poole and Memphis committed a shot-clock violation on the other end.